 By following a few best practices, you can turn a trickle of subscribers into a steady flow, so your mailing list keeps growing.

-- Where to put an email sign-up form
+Where to put your email sign-up form

 Your email sign-up form will be hosted somewhere on your website.
 Where exactly is up to you.
 You’ve got three main options: a dedicated email sign-up page, a field on an existing page (most likely the homepage) or a pop-up window.